Layla Gear

 Gear Guide – Basic Mechanics

 This is part 1 of a series of guides that aim to tell you everything you need to know about gearing, from the basic mechanics, to progression and endgame builds.
-I will repeat this in the progression guide, but everyone must remember this important tidbit:
+Check out Part 2 of this guide where I explain the crafting system from early to mid game progression if you haven’t already.

 Gear System: Basics